What Makes a Strong Kemper Scholar

-The Kemper Scholars Program is designed for students who are pursuing, or intend to pursue, a business-related degree program such as accounting, data science, finance, risk management, economics, statistics, math and/or actuarial science.
+The Kemper Scholars Program is designed for students who are pursuing, or intend to pursue, a business-related degree program such as accounting, data science, finance, risk management, economics, statistics, operations/HR, marketing, math and/or actuarial science.
 Students who combine course work in any of these areas with courses in computer science are strongly encouraged to apply.

 Prospective Kemper Scholars must have a demonstrated strong interest in pursuing a business career and be open to exploring career options in the insurance industry.

 Students who are general business majors or unsure of what aspect of business they want to pursue and/or which industry they are most interested in may be a good match for the Kemper Scholars Program.

 Students who are certain they want to pursue a career in consulting, investment banking, international business, wealth management, or law are not a best fit for the program.

 Kemper Scholars must commit at least ten weeks between the end of the spring term and the fall term after their sophomore and junior years, plus time for travel to their internship sites.
 Students hoping to study abroad for a full year or in the spring term in an international study program that do not end until mid- or late-June should not apply to the Kemper Scholars Program unless they are willing to alter their international study plans.